ibexa/documentation-developer/docs/releases/updating_ez_platform.md

         To allow anonymous users to access Forms, you also need to add the `content/read` Policy with the "Form" Section to the Anonymous User.

+    #### Custom tag configuration

+    v2.4 changed the way of configuring custom tags.
+They are no longer configured under the `ezpublish` key, but one level higher in the YAML structure:

+    ``` yaml
+    ezpublish:
+        system:
+            <siteaccess>:
+                fieldtypes:
+                    ezrichtext:
+                        custom_tags: [exampletag]

+    ezrichtext:
+        custom_tags:
+            exampletag:
+                # ...
+    ```

+    The old configuration is deprecated, so if you use custom tags, you need to modify your config accordingly.

 !!! note "Updating from <2.5"